 A spin-off series called the Makai no Shuyaku wa Wareware da!
 (We Are the Main Characters of the Demon World!) manga started serializing in January 2021.
 As of October 2022, it was up to Volume 11.

 The amazing news is that after several years of anime season North American publisher Kodansha USA finally licensed the rights to the official English translation for the Welcome to Demon School!
 Iruma-kun manga series.
-But the official English Iruma-kun manga will only be up to Volume 2 by June 13, 2023, which is far, far behind the events of the anime.
+But the official English Iruma-kun manga will only be up to Volume 1 by April 18, 2023, and Volume 2 by June 13, 2023, which is far, far behind the events of the anime.

 Thankfully, there are unofficial fan-made scanlation projects.
 Thanks to the popularity of the anime TV series, the raw chapters have all been translated and there are weekly updates.